-The turmoil in global financial and commodities markets in the past several years has had an impact on many industries, including mining companies.
-Some of the key impacts include: contraction in credit markets, devaluations, high volatility in global equity, commodity, foreign exchange and precious metal markets, and a lack of market liquidity.
+The turmoil in global financial and commodities markets in the past decade and uncertainties in the global economy in the recent years has had an impact on many industries, including mining companies.

+Some of the key potential impacts include: contraction in credit markets, devaluations, high volatility in global equity, commodity, foreign exchange and precious metal markets, and a lack of market liquidity.
 These factors may impact the ability of the Company to obtain equity or debt financing in the future on terms favourable to it, and may impact the price of Century's ordinary shares.